(On embracing failure, the genetic intelligence fallacy, the ‘rigor’ miscorrelation, Twilight, integrity and similar things…)

 7. Assessments should challenge kids to think

 No, tests and exams and any kind of assessment are not about regurgitating facts.
 And although I acknowledge that there are massive problems with any kind of standardized assessment, they do have a purpose.
 And that purpose, yes, partially involves remembering facts – but only to a small degree.
 A well-set assessment will demand equal amounts of content regurgitation, AND understanding AND independent reasoning.
-Fully two thirds of any well-set assessment, then, will demand that your child displays an ability to understand, analyze, think, evaluate, substantiate and even create solutions.
+Fully two-thirds of any well-set assessment, then, will demand that your child displays an ability to understand, analyze, think, evaluate, substantiate and even create solutions.
 The same is true of any project.
-If your child is not used to this way of doing things, please address your complaints to the teachers who only seem to encourage knowledge aquisition, not towards those of us who actually ask them to think.
+If your child is not used to this way of doing things, please address your complaints to the teachers who only seem to encourage knowledge acquisition, not towards those of us who actually ask them to think.

 8. I am a professional

 I am a professional.
 I am good at what I do.
 I keep my skill base up-to-date and my methodology sharp.
 Please think carefully before you accuse me of favoritism or of picking on your child.
 I make mistakes, and these I will acknowledge, but there is a reason behind the overwhelming majority of what I do.
 I do not allow my professional integrity to be impinged upon.
 That said, if you do have a concern, please take the matter up with me directly and immediately.
 I will be happy to set your mind at ease.
 This is, after all, the second most important thing I do.

 9. What you do at home has the greatest impact on your child’s learning